history of Western music: 1500–present

 The instrument became a required accessory in middle-class homes, and upright models were developed to save space.
 Through transcriptions and arrangements of works such as symphonies, it provided a way for ordinary people to get to know the music of contemporary composers, and sheet-music sales rocketed as a result.

-A smaller alternative to the organ, the harmonium, was developed in the early-19th century, being used in small churches and for domestic music-making.
+A smaller alternative to the organ, the harmonium, was developed in the early-nineteenth century, being used in small churches and for domestic music-making.
 The harmonica, or mouth organ, and the accordion also date from this time, and were initially popular in folk music and among amateurs.

 The Romantic period continued, and music became longer and more large-scale, as orchestras expanded to huge proportions.
 The growth of political nationalism across Europe encouraged countries to develop their own national styles of music, and folk elements found their way into art music.
 The Impressionist movement, inspired by French painters such as Claude Monet, encouraged composers like Claude Debussy (1862–-1918) to take the continuing exploration of instrumental color to a new level.